projectcalico/calico/maintenance/troubleshoot/troubleshoot-ebpf.md

       BPF enabled, starting BPF endpoint manager and map manager.

 * In eBPF mode, external client access to services (typically NodePorts) is implemented using VXLAN encapsulation.
-  If NodePorts time out when the backing pod is on another node, check that your underlying netowrk fabric allows VXLAN traffic between the nodes.
+  If NodePorts time out when the backing pod is on another node, check your underlying network fabric allows VXLAN traffic between the nodes.
 VXLAN is a UDP protocol; by default it uses port 4789.

 * In DSR mode, {{site.prodname}} requires that the underlying network fabric allows one node to respond on behalf of